Some Results on Backward Stochastic Differential Equations of Fractional Order: Abstract

 \section{Abstract}

-Our aim in this paper is to deal with a new type differential equation so-called Caputo fractional backward stochastic differential equations (for short Caputo fBSDEs) and study the global existence and uniqueness of an adapted solution to Caputo fBSDEs of order $\alpha \in (\frac{1}{2},1)$ whose coefficients satisfy Lipschitz condition by applying fundamental lemma which plays a crucial role in the theory of Caputo fBSDEs.
-The interesting point here is to use a new weighted norm in square-integrable measurable function space for fundamental lemma and therefore for the whole paper.
-For this class of systems, we then show the coincidence between the notion of stochastic Volterra integral equation and mild solution.\\
+In this article, we deal with fractional stochastic differential equations, so-called Caputo type fractional backward stochastic differential equations (Caputo fBSDEs, for short), and study the well-posedness of an adapted solution to Caputo fBSDEs of order $\alpha \in (\frac{1}{2},1)$ whose coefficients satisfy a Lipschitz condition.
+A novelty of the article is that we introduce a new weighted norm in the square integrable measurable function space that is useful for proving a fundamental lemma and its well-posedness.
+For this class of systems, we then show the coincidence between the notion of stochastic Volterra integral equation and the mild solution.\\